29 Rodeo terms you should know before your first rodeo in Kissimmee

 - Riggin’: This is a type of suitcase hold, customized to a rider’s grip.

 - Rough stock events: This refers to the rodeo events that involve bucking horses and bulls.

 - Spurs: These are dulled rowels used to persuade the animal to move forward and do not penetrate the animal’s skin.

 - Stock contractors: The companies that bring livestock to the arena for rodeos – bucking horses and bulls for the roughstock events and steers and calves for the timed events.

 - Tipping a barrel: In barrel racing, riders have to go around three barrels.
 If they hit or “tip” a barrel, they are assessed a 5-second penalty.
 If riders stop the barrel from falling over, they will avoid the penalty.

 PHEW!
 We know that is a lot to digest.
-If you know these rodeo terms, you are one step closer to becoming a pro!
-Next time you attend a rodeo and are cheering from the grandstands, you’ll understand the terminology used and know what to look for during the events.
+If you know these rodeo terms, you are one step closer to becoming a pro.
+Next time you attend a rodeo, you can confidently cheer from the grandstands or at home since you’ll understand the terminology used and know what to look for during the events.

 We hope to see you for our next rodeo in Kissimmee!
 Check out the website for all event details and our latest rodeo news.